Schrems II:

 Can I still use SCCs to transfer personal data outside the EEA?

-The use of SCCs to transfer personal data outside the EEA is still possible, but the rules for their use have been tightened.
+The use of SCCs to transfer personal data outside the EEA is still possible, but the rules for their use have been tightened and reliance on them subject to increased scrutiny by the European data protection authorities.
 To use SCCs both data exporters and data importers must perform a formal assessment, and carry out ongoing monitoring of the data importer’s ability to comply with the SCCs.
 Depending on the outcome of the formal assessment, it may be unlawful to send data to certain third countries which have surveillance legislation which is not aligned with the EU perspective on privacy rights, unless supplemental protection can be provided to the personal data.
 In practice, the use of SCCs requires a documented case-by-case analysis as to whether the data importer in a third country can meet its data protection obligations and, if necessary, the agreement on additional safeguards to ensure adequate protection for the personal data.
 VeraSafe has reviewed the guidance from all the European DPAs as to the legal, technical, and organizational measures that could be useful in conjunction with the SCCs to ensure continued legal data flows to the U.S. and other non-EEA countries and is ready to advise your organization on how to implement them.

 Do I need to update my contracts to include the new SCCs adopted by the European Commission?

 As of September 27, 2021, the new 2021 EU SCCs must be used for transfers of personal data in all new contracts.
-For existing contracts relying on the “old” 2004 and 2010 SCCs, organizations have until December 27, 2022 to switch to the 2021 EU SCCs.
+These new SCCs are required for transfers of personal data in all new contracts.
+For existing contracts that relied on the previous “old” 2004 and 2010 SCCs, organizations were given until December 27, 2022 to transition to the 2021 EU SCCs.

 Key contacts